delatbabel/elocryptfive/README.md

 whether the attribute being set or get is included in the "encryptable" array on the model, and either encrypts/decrypts it accordingly.

+## Summary of Methods in Illuminate\Database\Eloquent\Model

+This surveys the major methods in the Laravel Model class as of Laravel v 5.1.12 and checks to see how those models set attributes and hence how they are affected by this trait.

+* constructor -- calls fill()
+* fill() -- calls setAttribute() which has been extended to encrypt the data.
+* hydrate() -- TBD
+* create() -- calls constructor and hence fill()
+* firstOrCreate -- calls constructor
+* firstOrNew -- calls constructor
+* updateOrCreate -- calls fill()
+* update() -- calls fill()
+* toArray() -- calls attributesToArray()
+* jsonSerialize() -- calls toArray()
+* toJson() -- calls toArray()
+* attributesToArray() -- calls getArrayableAttributes().
+* getAttribute -- calls getAttributeValue()
+* getAttributeValue -- calls getAttributeFromArray()
+* getAttributeFromArray -- calls getArrayableAttributes()
+* getArrayableAttributes -- has been extended here to decrypt the data.
+* setAttribute -- has been extended here to encrypt the data.
+* getAttributes -- has been extended here to decrypt the data.

 # Keys and IVs

 The key and encryption algorithm used are as per the Laravel Encrypter service, and defined in config/app.php